-In summary, to know whether \eq{eq:Axb} has solution $(x,n)$ ($x\in \mathbb R^p,n\in \mathbb Z^p$) or not, we need to find the Hermite normal $H$ of $A$ ($UA=H$).
-Denote the number of nonzero rows of $H$ by $r$.
-Then the next step is to check whether the last $p-r$ elements of $Ub$ are all 0 (mod 4) or not.
+In summary, to know whether \eq{eq:Axb} has solution $(x,n)$ ($x\in \mathbb R^p,n\in \mathbb Z^p$), we need to find the Hermite normal $H$ of $A$ ($UA=H$).
+First, denote the number of nonzero rows of $H$ by $r$.
+The next step is to check whether the last $p-r$ elements of $Ub$ are all 0 (mod 4).
 In practice, calculating the unimodular matrix $U$ is very time consuming.
-We only need to find out the Hermite normal form of the augmented matrix $(A,b)$.
-The original equation (\ref{eq:Axb}) has solution if and only if the element in the $(r+1)$-th row and $(q+1)$-th column of the Hermite normal form is 0 (mod 4).
+We only need to find the Hermite normal form of the augmented matrix $(A,b)$.
+The original equation (\ref{eq:Axb}) has the solution if and only if the element in the $(r+1)$-th row and $(q+1)$-th column of the Hermite normal form is 0 (mod 4).

-We used SageMath \cite{sagemath} to calculate the Hermite normal form of the augmented matrix $(A,b)$ with size $p\times (q+1)=2^{20}\times (2^{12}+1)$.
-The rank of $A$ is found to be $r=4035$, and the matrix element at the place $(r+1,q+1)= (4036, 4097)$ of the Hermite normal form is 4 (see \fig{fig:Hermite}).
-Therefore, the highly overdetermined \eq{eq:Ax_b} indeed has solutions!
+We use SageMath \cite{sagemath} to calculate the Hermite normal form of the augmented matrix $(A,b)$ with size $p\times (q+1)=2^{20}\times (2^{12}+1)$.
+The rank of $A$ is $r=4035$, and the matrix element at the place $(r+1,q+1)= (4036, 4097)$ of the Hermite normal form is 4 (see \fig{fig:Hermite}).
+Therefore, the highly overdetermined \eq{eq:Ax_b} indeed has solutions.
 We can use the solutions to construct the group structure of the general group super-cohomology solutions by \eq{eq:group}.

-We further checked that the first nonzero element in each row of the Hermite normal form of $A$ is either 1 or 2.
-So the solution $x$ can be chosen to be in $\frac{1}{2}\mathbb Z$.
-And the phase factor $e^{i\pi\theta}$ in $\nu_4^\mathrm{tot}$ takes values in $\mathbb Z_8 \cong \{ e^{in\pi/4} | n\in \mathbb Z\}$.
+We further check to see that the first nonzero element in each row of the Hermite normal form of $A$ is either 1 or 2.
+Thus, the solution $x$ can be chosen to have elements in $\frac{1}{2}\mathbb Z$ (the equation has no solution if we restrict $x$ in $\mathbb Z^q$).
+Also, the phase factor $e^{i\pi\theta}$ in $\nu_4^\mathrm{tot}$ takes values in $\mathbb Z_8 \cong \{ e^{in\pi/4} | n\in \mathbb Z\}$.
 This implies that the cohomology operation defined by the obstruction is in fact in $\mathbb Z_8$ rather than $\mathbb Z_4$.
-This is a very interesting hierarchy structure: the obstruction in the special group super-cohomology has a $\mathbb Z_2$ phase factor which is the fermion sign, the Majorana fermion decoration gives a $\mathbb Z_4$ phase factor obstruction from Kitaev chain ($p$-wave superconductor), and the Abelian group structure of the general group super-cohomology theory takes value in $\mathbb Z_8$.
+This is a very interesting hierarchical structure: the obstruction in the special group super-cohomology has a $\mathbb Z_2$ phase factor that is the fermion sign, the Majorana fermion decoration gives a $\mathbb Z_4$ phase factor obstruction from the Kitaev chain ($p$-wave superconductor), and the Abelian group structure of general group super-cohomology theory takes value in $\mathbb Z_8$.